tianon/wishlist/remarkable.md

 - tell me when the version I have installed was released and when I installed it

+- per-document option to show two pages at a time in landscape view (the screen is enormous)

 ## hardware wishlist

 - fingerprint scanner (see also note above about optional PIN)